brutally-Honest/Simple-Rate-Limiter/README.md

 | Token Bucket           | Refills tokens at a constant rate; requests consume tokens     |
 | Leaky Bucket           | Processes requests from a bucket at a fixed rate (background)  |

-For detailed pros/cons and use cases, see [strategy.md](ratelimiter/strategy.md)
+For detailed pros/cons and use cases, see [Rate Limiting Strategies](ratelimiter/strategy.md)

 ## Key Learnings

 ### Concurrency

 - Mutex vs Channels: Most strategies use sync.Mutex for simplicity; Leaky Bucket demonstrates channel-based coordination
+- Context Management: context.WithCancel() for graceful goroutine shutdown across all strategies
 - Race Conditions: Critical to identify shared state and protect all access paths

 ### Design Patterns